divyesh599/employees-desktop-spy/README.md

 > Used Important topics in this project: Socket Theory, Windows Network API, Threading, OS dependent functionality.

+* IMP note:
+  -Your computer devices needs to connect direct or indirect with each employees using Ethernet cable, WiFi-hotspot or router device.

 Installation:
 --------------------------
 IMP Notes at time of Installation:
-- Please update 'server_id.txt' file (with your server IPv4 address) before battle with sockets.
+-Please update 'server_id.txt' file (with your server IPv4 address) before battle with sockets.
-- Turn Off password protected sharing, Turn On public folder sharing in Network and Sharing Center settings
+-Turn Off password protected sharing, Turn On public folder sharing in Network and Sharing Center settings

 1. Install 'employee.exe' in client computer device. and update 'server_id.txt' with server IP address like '192.168.0.1'